 From the late 1940s until his death in 1987, Andy Warhol produced over 9,000 paintings and sculptures and nearly 12,000 drawings.
 The Andy Warhol Catalogue Raisonné: Paintings, Sculptures, and Drawings is an ongoing research project sponsored by the Foundation, dedicated to documenting and publishing all of the paintings, sculptures, and drawings that Warhol produced during four enormously productive and intensely inventive decades.
 Five volumes spanning the 1960s and 1970s have been published to date.
-The sixth volume, now in preparation, will record Warhol’s paintings of 1978-1980.
-Four subsequent volumes will document the paintings and sculptures of the 1980s, and a series of volumes are planned that will be dedicated to Warhol’s drawings.
+The sixth volume, which records Warhol’s paintings and sculptures of mid-1977-1980, will be published in July 2024.
+Volume 7: Paintings late 1979-1981, the next book of the Andy Warhol Catalogue Raisonné, is now in preparation.
+It is the first of five projected volumes dedicated to the artist’s paintings and sculptures of the 1980s.
+A series of volumes are also planned that will document Warhol’s drawings.

 The Andy Warhol Catalogue Raisonné was initiated in 1977 by the Swiss art dealer Thomas Ammann, when Warhol was not quite fifty years old and in the middle of his career.
 In 1993, six years after Warhol’s death, the Andy Warhol Foundation for the Visual Arts partnered with Thomas Ammann Fine Art on the project, and assumed full stewardship of the Catalogue Raisonné in 2004.